 About Easy Mixed Berry Crisp:

-You can use just about any berry you’d like in this recipe, even a single berry if you’d like, although the mix of berries is what gives the crisp a complexity all of its own.
-It’s best made partially with strawberries because they’re a little bulkier than most berries and help give the bottom layer of your crisp a little volume.
+You can use just about any berry you’d like in this recipe, even just one kind if you want, although the mix of berries is what gives the crisp a complexity all of its own.
+It’s best made partially with strawberries because they’re a little bulkier than most berries and help give a little volume.

 My favorite combination of berries to use in this crisp is strawberries, blueberries, blackberries, and raspberries, and of course of all of these, at least in my area of the country, the blackberries (which are one of my fave things in the world) are the priciest.
 So my next fave option would be the strawberries, blueberries, and raspberries.
 Of course in season, if you forage or pick own or hit up a great sale, that changes everything!
 And if you have any other favorite berries, feel free.
 It’s really impossible to go wrong if you use what you like.